wherobots/havasu/spec.md

 | `PT_32BUI` | Unsigned 32-bit integer |
 | `PT_32BF` | 32-bit floating point |
 | `PT_64BF` | 64-bit floating point |

-The `no_data_value` field is a binary value that represents the value of no-data cells.
-The `data` field is a binary value that represents the values of all cells in the raster.
-The values of cells are stored in row-major order.
-The size of `data` field is `width * height * pixel_size`, where `pixel_size` is the size of a pixel value in bytes.
-The size of `no_data_value` field is `pixel_size` if NO DATA value is present in the raster, otherwise it is 0.

 The components of out-db band value is shown in the following table: